lachyts/giflab/README.md

 - **Hybrid approaches**: Can combine strengths of multiple tools

 ### The Solution
-GifLab's experimental framework tests multiple algorithmic combinations to:
+GifLab's compression pipeline tests multiple algorithmic combinations to:

 1. **Build a dataset** of GIF characteristics (colors, frames, complexity, content type) paired with optimal tool combinations
 2. **Train ML models** to predict the best compression strategy for new GIFs